 Tuesday, May 31, 2005

-Strive to Survive Causing Least Suffering Possible
+Strive to Survive Causing Least Suffering Possible: Flux of Pink Indians in Forest Hill

 Part of the Transpontine mission is to document the various byways of music in South London.
-In this spirit, and courtesy of Graham Burnett's 'Anarcho-punk archives', we bring you this treasure from Forest Hill, circa 1985.
+In this spirit, and courtesy of Graham Burnett's 'Anarcho-punk archives' [site now defunct], we bring you this treasure from Forest Hill, circa 1985.
 The teepee belonged to Steve Ignorant of anarcho-punk legends Crass, and was in the garden of the house where members of fellow punk pacifists Flux of Pink Indians lived.
 Flux put out their first (and in my view best) LP, 'Strive to Survive Causing Least Suffering Possible' in 1982.
-I even had the All the Arms we Need' poster from this on my bedsit wall.
+I even had the 'All the arms we need' poster from this on my bedsit wall.

 No comments: